Public Notices and Press Releases

 The Litigation ( Lawsuit in Norfolk Superior Court )

-In its Complaint filed in Norfolk Superior Court, the Town via the Select Board asks the Court to declare that in refusing the Town’s request to issue an RFP for farming use of the Meadow and contemplate allowing farming use, the Land Trust has exercised rights under the Conservation Restriction on farming and related activities, in excess of rights to which the Land Trust may be entitled.
+In its Complaint dated 7/25/2025 and electronically filed in Norfolk Superior Court that same day, the Town via the Select Board asked the Court to declare that in refusing the Town’s request to issue an RFP for farming use of the Meadow and contemplate allowing farming use, the Land Trust has exercised rights under the Conservation Restriction on farming and related activities, in excess of rights to which the Land Trust may be entitled.

-The Town also requests a declaratory judgment from the Court that the CR allows a broad category of agricultural uses of the Meadow, including the use of fertilizers, herbicides, clearing, plowing, planting and other farming activities, as well as the construction and use of a roadside stand, and that the Land Trust cannot “unreasonably “deny permission. (page 11, Town’s Complaint)
+The Town also requested a declaratory judgment from the Court determining that the CR allows a broad category of agricultural uses of the Meadow, including the use of fertilizers, herbicides, clearing, plowing, planting and other farming activities, as well as the construction and use of a roadside stand, and that the Land Trust cannot “unreasonably” deny permission. (page 11, Town’s Complaint)

-The Town requests a preliminary and permanent injunction preventing the Land Trust from denying the Town’s request for farming use of the land.
+The Town requested a preliminary and permanent injunction preventing the Land Trust from denying the Town’s request for farming use of the land.

 The Land Trust’s position